azumari/workforce-logic/readme.md

 Project Workforce is an enterprise web application handling the onboarding, housing, and transportation of Revature associates.

-Project Felice focuses primarily upon the onboarding process at Revature LLC.
-It provides a portal for adding incoming associates to the system and managing records related to existing associates.
+Project Felice provides a portal for adding incoming associates to the system and managing records related to existing associates (the "onboarding" process).

-Project Grace allows management of the associates' housing.
-An HR user may view existing room assignments and organize incoming associates' assignments by batch. group incoming batches together.
+Project Grace manages associates' placement into hotels and apartment complexes.
+An HR user may view existing room assignments and organize incoming associates' assignments by batch.

 Project Charlie is a rideshare application for Revature associates.
 Users may offer or request rides to or from defined meetup locations in the Reston and Herndon areas, in addition to